-Appointments for patients aged 65 years and over are now available to book!
-Visit Patient Access to book online, or call us on 01539 718080 (option 1)
+Visit Patient Access or NHS App to book online, or call us on 01539 718080 (option 1)

 The flu vaccine is offered for FREE on the NHS to patients that fit the following criteria:

-- adults 65 and over
+- everyone aged 65 and over

 - all pregnant women, at any stage of pregnancy